weiwei99/RCACopilot/README.md

-# CloudGPT for Microsoft Services
+# CloudGPT for Cloud Services